Skip to content

 Consider shrinkage

-Some quilters prefer to pre-wash cotton wadding to allow for shrinkage however it’s entirely down to personal choice.
-Natural fibres have a tendency to shrink slightly while polyester wadding will have low to no shrinkage.
+Some quilters prefer to pre-wash cotton wadding to allow for shrinkage; however it’s entirely down to personal choice.
+Natural fibres have a tendency to shrink slightly, while polyester wadding will have low to no shrinkage.
 Refer to the instructions with whatever wadding you buy for more information.
-It will indicate the % it’s inclined to shrink by.
+It will indicate the percentage it’s inclined to shrink by.

 Types of Wadding